slateci/slate-catalog/incubator/osg-frontier-squid/README.md

 1. This package of Frontier Squid uses persistent volumes to store the cache data.
   * The persistent volume is created dynamically by the nfs-provisioner linked to local storage.
   * Persistent volumes are deleted when the persistent volume claim is deleted, either by the user or the release.
+  * In order to comply to the dynamic provisioning, the deployment must share the same nodeAffinity.
+We use `storage=local` as the label on our nodes that provide local storage.

 #### Minikube ####
 1. Minikube **does not support LoadBalancer** by default